It’s the second book in the Remembrance of Earth’s Past series that I want to finish.

 Genre: science fiction

-Summary: Short version: Teamwork is the way to succeed Continue reading
+Summary: Short version: The monster-fighting ramps up to a final confrontation Continue reading

 Genre: middle grade fantasy